liferay/liferay-docs/develop/tutorials/articles/210-front-end-taglibs/04-clay-taglibs/09-clay-management-toolbar.markdown

 The Management Toolbar gives administrators control over search container results in their apps.
-It lets you filter, sort, and choose a view type for search results, so you can quickly identify the document, web content, asset entry, etc. that you're looking for.
+It lets you filter, sort, and choose a view type for search results, so you can quickly identify the document, web content, asset entry, or whatever you're looking for.
 The Management Toolbar is fully customizable, so you can implement all the controls or just the ones your app requires.

 ![Figure 1: The Management ToolBar lets the user customize how the app displays content.](../../../images/clay-taglib-management-toolbar.png)

 To create the Management Toolbar, use the `clay:management-toolbar` taglib.
-The toolbar is divided into a few key sections.
+The toolbar contains a few key sections.
 Each section is grouped and configured using different attributes.
 These attributes are described in more detail below.

 ## Checkbox and Actions [](id=checkbox-and-actions)

 The `actionItems`, `searchContainerId`, and `selectable` attributes let you include a checkbox in the toolbar to select all search container results and run bulk actions on them.
 Actions display when either an individual result is checked, or when the master checkbox is checked in the toolbar.

 `actionItems`: The list of dropdown items to display when a result is checked or the master checkbox in the management toolbar is checked.
 You can select multiple results between pages.
 The management toolbar keeps track of the number of selected results for you.

-`searchContainerId`: The ID of the search container that the management toolbar is connected to
+`searchContainerId`: The ID of the search container connected to the management toolbar

 `selectable`: Whether to include a checkbox in the management toolbar